NASAPsyche/irondb/README.md

 3. Docker

 #### To Run with Docker-Compose Automatic
 Docker must be running.
 This will allow you to install dependencies, build the containers, run the containers, and close the containers.
 This is the recommended method for deployment.
-1. `cd irondb` - change directory to root
+1. `cd irondb` - change directory to root.
 2. `./iron.sh` - builds and launches the Docker Composition.
 Use `./iron.sh -h` for help.
 To install the servers and launch them: `./iron.sh -i`.
-To launch from previously built containers: `./iron.sh -l`
+To launch from previously built containers: `./iron.sh -l`.

 #### To Run with Docker-Compose Manual
 Prerequisite - Must have docker and gulp cli installed, and docker must be running.
 See Tool section above for installation details.
-1. `cd irondb` - change directory to root
+1. `cd irondb` - change directory to root.
-2. `npm install` - install dependencies
+2. `npm install` - install dependencies.
-3. `gulp sass` - compile bootstrap sass and move to public directory
+3. `gulp sass` - compile bootstrap sass and move to public directory.
-4. `gulp js` - move JS dependencies into public directory
+4. `gulp js` - move JS dependencies into public directory.
-5. `mkdir pg-data` - create pg-data directory for postgres data
+5. `mkdir pg-data` - create pg-data directory for postgres data.
-6. `docker-compose up --build` - use docker compose to build and run images
+6. `docker-compose up --build` - use docker compose to build and run images.
 	- You can also run up and build commands separately, i.e. `docker-compose build` and `docker-compose up`.

 Notes: control^c to exit, then `docker-compose down` to gracefully stop images if they are not already down.
 Gulp tasks must be run manually before building the image to ensure proper bootstrap integration.

 #### Useful docker-compose commands:
-* `docker-compose build` - Build images defined by the current directories docker-compose.yml file, but don't run containers.
+* `docker-compose build` - build images defined by the current directories docker-compose.yml file, but don't run containers.
-* `docker-compose up` - Run containers defined by the current directories docker-compose.yml file.
+* `docker-compose up` - run containers defined by the current directories docker-compose.yml file.
-* `docker-compose up --build` - Build and run containers.
+* `docker-compose up --build` - build and run containers.
-* `docker-compose down` - Gracefully stop containers.
+* `docker-compose down` - gracefully stop containers.

 ## Architecture